felipe-lavratti/contiki-mqtt/README.md

 - Added support for QOS1 and QOS2 messaging (as long broker is configured with `max_inflight_messages = 1`)
-- Created "mode2" publish interace, used to fill the transmission buffer with a callback.
+- Created "mode2" publish interface, used to fill the transmission buffer with a callback.

 Only two fixes worth mentioning:

-- Fixed a connec case where auto reconnect would stop retring
+- Fixed a connect case where auto reconnect would stop retrying
-- Fixed TCP data handling methodology: Now received buffer is considered byte a byte instead of expectecting that a full and single mqtt packet will be received by each read call.
-In TCP packets might get joined togheter by the sender.
+- Fixed TCP data handling methodology: Now received buffer is considered byte a byte instead of expecting that a full and single MQTT packet will be received by each read call.
+In TCP packets might get joined together by the sender.